CUH Logo

 How many thawed blastocysts are required to optimise the chance success?

 The chances of success with frozen thawed blastocysts are comparable to the success rates with a fresh blastocyst transfer.
-As blastocysts are known to survive vitrification very well we recommend that you consider freezing any good quality blastocysts we have remaining or are able to grow on after your embryo transfer.
-The number of blastocysts to thaw will be discussed with you during your treatment in order to optimise the chance of achieving a pregnancy but also minimise the risk of a multiple pregnancy.
-There are several factors to consider when considering the number of blastocysts to transfer, such as female age, treatment history and embryo quality.
+As blastocysts are known to survive vitrification very well, we recommend that you consider freezing any good quality blastocysts we have remaining following your embryo transfer.
+The number of blastocysts to thaw will be discussed with you during your treatment to optimise the chance of achieving a pregnancy but also minimise the risk of a multiple pregnancy.
+There are several factors to consider when deciding the number of blastocysts to transfer, such as female age, treatment history and embryo quality.

 What are the risks to a child born using a frozen blastocyst?

-There is no evidence that any babies resulting from thawed embryos have an increased risk of harm or abnormality or that the pregnancy itself is at more risk because a frozen / thawed blastocyst has been used.
-Cambridge IVF constantly monitor our results and pass on information to the HFEA which allows high power data analysis to be carried out at a national level to ensure that we continue to operate safely and in as informed an environment as possible.
+Using frozen embryos in treatment is just as safe as using fresh embryos.
+At Cambridge IVF we constantly monitor our results and pass on information to the HFEA which allows high power data analysis to be carried out at a national level.
+This ensures that we continue to operate safely and in an informed environment.

 What do we do if we want embryos frozen?